mose/zabbix-ruby-client/README.md

 This tool is designed to make easy to install zabbix reporter on monitored servers using zabbix-sender rather than zabbix-agent.
 It targets on monitoring mainly linux servers and is built on a plugin system so that you can decide what is going to be reported.

-The development is still in progress and this code is not yet usable.
+The development is still in progress but it produces results and works in my case.
+Use at your own risk and read the code first.
+It is developed under ruby 2 but should work on 1.9.3 as well.

 ## Installation